List of Bluey episodes

 Bluey is an Australian animated television series for preschoolers that premiered on ABC Kids on 1 October 2018.
 The series was created by Joe Brumm with Queensland production group Ludo Studio.
 The show follows Bluey, an anthropomorphic six-year-old Blue Heeler puppy who is characterised by her abundance of energy, imagination and curiosity about the world.
 The young dog lives with her father, Bandit; mother, Chilli; and younger sister, Bingo, who regularly joins Bluey on adventures as the pair embark on imaginative long play together.
 Other characters featured are each depicted as a different dog breed, some inspired by dogs from Brumm's childhood.
 Overarching themes include the influence of a supportive family, Australian culture, and the importance of play throughout childhood.
 The program was created and produced in Queensland; its capital city, Brisbane, inspires the show's setting.
 The series was co-commissioned by the Australian Broadcasting Corporation and the British Broadcasting Corporation.
 BBC Studios hold global distribution and merchandising rights.
 The international broadcasting rights to the series were acquired by Disney in 2019.

 Since its debut on 1 October 2018, Bluey has broadcast 154 episodes across three series.
 Two Christmas-themed episodes have aired, as part of both the first ("Verandah Santa") and second series ("Christmas Swim"), and an Easter-themed episode ("Easter") aired as part of the second series.
 The third series contained a Father's Day-themed episode ("Perfect"), as well as a special 28-minute episode titled "The Sign".
 A collection of one-to-three minute shorts under the category of "Minisodes" aired throughout 2024.
-A feature-length film was announced on the 18th of December 2024, and is scheduled to be released theatrically worldwide on 6 August 2027, with Brumm announcing that the film will be his final writing credit for the show before stepping back.
+A feature-length film was announced on 17 December 2024, and is scheduled to be released theatrically worldwide on 6 August 2027, with Brumm announcing that the film will be his final writing credit for the show before stepping back.

 Richard Jeffery won an Australian Directors' Guild Award in 2021 for his direction of the episode "Sleepytime"; the episode itself won the 2022 Prix Jeunesse International Award in the category of TV – Up to 6 Years Fiction (Children's).
 The musical scores for specific episodes of Bluey have been nominated for APRA Screen Music Awards, credited to Joff Bush as the composer.
 These include "Teasing" and "Flat Pack", which were both nominated for Best Music for Children's Television in 2019 and 2020 respectively.
 The episode "Cricket" received praise from sportswriters.
 Selected episodes have also been adapted into picture books, including "The Beach", which won the Australian Book Industry Awards for Book of the Year and Children's Picture Book of the Year (Ages 0–6) in 2020.
 Episodes have also been released in volumes on DVD in Australia, distributed by BBC Studios.